Click the Devices tab in Net Inspector header to display the Devices page (as shown in the figure below).

 To view the

-contents of the map in full screen mode, click the Full screen mode button ().
-This command displays
+contents of the map in full screen mode, click the Full screen mode button (

 the contents of the map spread across the entire screen.
 In full